tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *The Hare led me beneath the veil of trees, and as we walked, the world began to unravel.*

-*The forest twisted around us like thread unwinding from a forgotten spool.
+*The forest twisted around us.
 Trees became ribbons of shade, the sky deepened into a blue too vast for human naming, and mushrooms bloomed with thrones where toadstools had once been.
 I recall caterpillars reclining upon branches and blowing riddles into the air through pipes of porcelain.
 Lights shimmered where no lanterns burned, and shadows gathered in shapes I dared not follow.*

-*It was Wonderland, or so he said—and I believed him.
-For in that strange and splendid place, I was no longer small.
-I was no longer unloved.
-I was not a child to be struck or shushed.
-I was something else entirely: a dreamer given dominion.*
+*It was Wonderland, or so he said—and I believed him.*

-*I danced, barefoot and laughing, across petal-strewn paths and told him—perhaps even promised—that I should never wish to leave again.
-But his smile faltered at that.
+*I danced, barefoot and laughing, across petal-strewn paths and told him that I should never wish to leave again.
+But his smile faltered.
 He plucked at the fur upon his collar and would not meet my eye.
 When I asked why, he told me the world was broken in ways Wonderland could not repair, and that no one stayed forever.
-Not really.
-Not even those who wished to.*
+Not really.*

 *He spoke then of a terrible thing.
 A Boogeyman, he called it, though the name felt too childish for what he described—a vast, twisted sleeper beyond the stars, whose breath could extinguish joy and whose dreams could drown whole worlds in silence.
-He said that when it woke, all wonder would be devoured, and we would be left with nothing but sorrow.*
+He said that when it woke, all wonder would be devoured, and we would be left with nothing but grief.*

 *I told him—perhaps a little foolishly, as children often do—that I would stop it.
 That we must stop it.
 But the Hare only shook his head.
 He said the Boogeyman was too old, too immense.
 That to face such a thing, we would need something equally terrible.*

 *It brought to mind my mother’s cards—her endless games of solitaire, played long into the night as though she might stack her sorrows into some semblance of peace.
 There was a strange sort of grace in it, I thought.
 The quiet rhythm of turning cards, the patient pursuit of order from chaos.*

-*And I began to wonder whether I, too, might arrange such order.
-Not with kings and queens, but with creatures of my own invention—monsters born not of malice, but of meaning.
+*And I began to wonder whether I, too, might arrange such order.*

+*Not with kings and queens, but with creatures of my own invention—monsters born not of malice, but of meaning.
 A deck of dread things, each tailored to face the horrors I could not name, shaped with care to balance the scales.*

 *And at the heart of it—at the center of that imagined deck—there would be a card the Boogeyman itself might fear.
 Not a knight, nor a queen, nor even a joker.
 But something wholly my own.*